mayaanne/foundations/sprint-3/my-reflections-sprint-3.md

 **_How confident are you with each of the Learning Competencies?_**

+Eeeeee not so?
+It all feels like a lot of information that is sort hiding somewhere in my brain but not making sense.
+I feel like surely I've learnt something, but where?
+What?
+The dots are there, but they haven't yet connected––my biggest fear is that they won't.

 **_Which parts of the this sprint made you feel cool?_**

+When I was a wizard hacker!
+Changing the visual aspect of a we page is pretty cool.
+It's definitely something that I'd have had ZERO idea how to do three weeks ago.
+I guess I must've learnt something after all!!

 **_Which parts of this sprint made you angry?_**

+The freecodecamp 2 minute quiz thingy.
+I was super stoked whenever I got the right answer, but super unimpressed when I couldn't figure something out.
+The worst was when I had to Google the answer and in doing so, still failing to understand how it worked.
+In those moments, I felt like I was cheating because I copied and pasted a solution that didn't actually make any sense to me.
+Sad sad sad sad sad.

 **_How many times during this sprint did you want to give up?
 Why didn't you?
 Do you still think you might give up?_**

+Give up?
+I don't think that I've wanted to _give up_.
+I'm here to _learn_.
+Do I get angry and frustrated and start to seriously doubt myself?
+Sure, pretty much always.
+But give up?
+LEL.
+I didn't come all the way back to NZ to pack it in because the going is tough.
+Look around you, sweetheart.
+Life is just starting to get good.

 **_Do you still want to be a programmer?
 Why?_**

+Mmm I think that I'd rather be a web designer, but are the two not different sides of the same coin?
+Or am I way wrong about that?
+Regardless, I want to keep learning more.
+Programming is interesting and challenging and God only knows how long I have settled for uninterested and unchallenged.
+Being here is creating new pathways in my brain as well as new pathways in my life.